jasalmeron/java-platform-group-challenge/README.md

 ## 3. Deploy taskmanager app to Oracle Cloud Platform (OCP)

 ### 3.1 Preparing the environment
-To follow next steps you will need (any step can be skipped if it is already installed or configured):
+Before continuing with the next steps, you will need (any step can be skipped if it is already installed or configured):
 - An Oracle Cloud Platform account (OCP), if you don't have one, sign in [here](https://www.oracle.com/es/cloud/sign-in.html).
 - [OCI Tenancy](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport_topic-Finding_Your_Tenancy_OCID_Oracle_Cloud_Identifier.htm).
 Note your region, you will use it throughout the tutorial.
 - The [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/oci-get-started/install-cli) installed.